 If you would like to apply for reciprocity, you need to complete this online application: https://apps.health.ny.gov/pubpal/builder/survey/emtreciprocity

-It can take up to five business days for an initial review of your application.
+It can take up to sixty to ninety days for an initial review of your application.
 You will receive an email once it has been reviewed.

 If you have a question about the process, you can email us at firstname.lastname@example.org.